 Hastings is a medium-sized city located in the state of Nebraska.
 With a population of 24,924 people and eight constituent neighborhoods, Hastings is the seventh largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hastings is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hastings is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hastings who work in office and administrative support (10.37%), sales jobs (10.07%), and management occupations (8.54%).
+Hastings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hastings is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Hastings who work in management occupations (10.08%), office and administrative support (10.00%), and sales jobs (9.79%).

-The citizens of Hastings are slightly better educated than the national average of 21.84% for all cities and towns, with 21.71% of adults in Hastings having a bachelor's degree or advanced degree.
+The education level of Hastings citizens is a little higher than the average for US cities and towns: 22.87% of adults in Hastings have at least a bachelor's degree.

+Hastings is a somewhat ethnically-diverse city.
 The people who call Hastings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hastings residents report their race to be White, followed by Asian.
 Hastings also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.12% of the city’s residents.
+People of Hispanic or Latino origin account for 10.54% of the city’s residents.
 Important ancestries of people in Hastings include Irish, English, Swedish, and Czech.